 Today, I’m certain that they know there are psychological consequences to this and that there are other ways to make a child eat.
 I promised myself that when I’ll have children of my own, I won’t run after them with food.
 When the girls were born prematurely and I was told to feed them every three hours, I couldn’t wake them up to feed.
 I told myself, a hungry baby would wake up on her own, and indeed that’s how it was.
 I never woke them up to eat, and furthermore, I wouldn’t breastfeed them because I didn’t want them to develop dependency.

 My parents placed full responsibility on me, and I learned to take the enzymes with every meal.
 When I was 9 years old, I remember being shocked when a close friend told me that her mother was going to the funeral of someone who had CF. I always knew I had CF, but I didn’t realize it was a disease, and I certainly didn’t think you could die from it.
-That day, when I returned home, my parents explained what I had and that’s when I understood from what I suffered.
+That day, when I returned home, my parents explained what I had and that’s when I understood what I suffered.
 When I was 11 years old, my parents brought a physiotherapist to our home.
-Until then my siblings and me had physiotherapy with music so I wouldn’t feel different.
+Until then my siblings and I had physiotherapy with music so I wouldn’t feel different.

 At the age of 14, I started coughing and a bronchoscopy test revealed a very rare bacteria, a first cousin of tuberculosis.
 Antibiotics were administered to me intravenously, and it took me seven years to abolish this bacteria.
 During this time, I had two PICC lines and a Hickman tear and replaced.
 Today, I have a port.
 From that time (age 14), I started coping with the disease by myself.
 I would use inhalations several times a day and do physiotherapy for an hour a day to remove phlegm and continue my life as usual.
 I conducted a very lively social life at high school.